ZurichRain/AGI-Hallucination/README.md

 # AGI-Hallucination
-A Survey of MultiModel LLM Hallucination
+A Survey of AGI Hallucination